pandian4github/distributed-kv-store/README.md

 	for example: go run master.go commands.txt

 #### Checking the output
-The stdout gives the output of the master process.
+The stdout gives the output of the master process and the output of the commands like get or printStore.
 The server and client logs contain the outputs of the respective server or client and can be checked in the following files:

 	logs/server[serverId].log
 	logs/client[clientId].log

+For ease of checking the logs, redirect the entire log to some file and grep for CMD_OUTPUT to check only the output of the commands.
+You can also grep for THROUGHPUT to look at the timer information.
+For example, to just look at these two sets of logs,

+    go run master.go commands.txt &> out.log
+    cat out.log | grep -e CMD_OUTPUT -e THROUGHPUT

 #### Test cases
 We have written a suite of test cases for which the key-value store has been tested.
 The test cases are in the folder named 'test_cases'.